 At Ja, wol we try to share with you the passion we and others have for good, beautiful luxury yarns.
 We're always on the lookout for new talents in the business.
 Valentina's creations are striking and her way of using animal en environmental friendly materials is close to our hearts.

-I love highly variegated colourways, as well as subtle variegated shades, and I love stripes so much, so I create lot of tonal and semisolid colourways which can be mixed and used together to create colorful projects, and the more the pairing is unusual, the more I like it!
-All my yarns are kettle dyed in small quantities, usually 5 skein per batch.
+I love highly variegated colourways, as well as subtle variegated shades, and I love stripes, so I create lot of tonal and semisolid colourways which can be mixed and used together to create colorful projects, and the more the pairing is unusual, the more I like it!
+All my yarns are kettle dyed in small quantities, usually 5 skeins per batch.

 And overall I’m a knitter, I loved to knit since my childhood, but after discovering Ravelry in 2010 knitting became an addiction and a real passion, and I hope to transmit some of this passion to you through my yarns and my colours.